 Conversation Starters

-"What is your favorite candle scent?"
+"What is your favorite candle fragrance for the winter season?"

 Journal Prompts

-Describe a room lit by candles.
+Describe the atmosphere of a room lit only by candles.
+How does it make you feel?

 Frequently Asked Questions